Code-Institute-Submissions/bigmomma/README.md

-# The theme of this website is geared towards the surfing niche, while sticking to best practises,the colors should act as backdrop & create a focus point for the products,
+# The theme of this website is geared towards the surfing niche, while sticking to best practises,the colors should act as a backdrop & create a focus point for the products,

 # The content is intented to be informative to the subjects in point.